dreger/audaciousfox.net/_posts/2014-10-20-something-audacious.md

 Why?
 For the most readers, they come to my site, read my words, and (most of the time) closed the tab happy.
 But for me, there was a growing issue.

-It's awkward as hell to promote an eponymously [take out named]-named website.
+It's awkward as hell to promote an eponymous website.

 This website is something that I want to turn into a real thing.
 I love writing, and I think I do it pretty well.
-I'm not a seasoned journalist or essayist, but with practice[,] I believe I could be, and I know that it won't happen for me if everything I create online falls under the banner of my own name.
+I'm not a seasoned journalist or essayist, but with practice, I believe I could be, and I know that it won't happen for me if everything I create online falls under the banner of my own name.

 And saying things like, "oh, you should go read kyle dreger dot com, I write things like the liberal arts and tech," was beginning to feel...just awkward.